archivesw/cogfigcollection/pages/about.md

 - a folder of JPEG images or PDF documents

 ## Acknowlegement
-This digital collection is built with [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), an open source tool for creating digital collection and exhibit websites that is developed by faculty librarians at the University of Idaho Library following the Lib-STATIC methodology.
-We thanks the librarians for their diligent guidance and [The CollectionBuilder-GH Workshop Tutorial](https://collectionbuilder.github.io/workshop/gh/).
+We thanks the faculty librarians at the University of Idaho for their diligent guidance and [The CollectionBuilder-GH Workshop Tutorial](https://collectionbuilder.github.io/workshop/gh/).